-By Mark Ibrahim, Melissa Louie, and Ceena Modares, Capital One
+By Mark Ibrahim, Melissa Louie, and Ceena Modarres, Capital One

 Neural networks are all around us: from mustaches on Instagram to facial recognition for unlocking your iPhone.
 Yet, in situations where the stakes are high, one hurdle to broad adoption of this technology is the difficulty associated with explaining predictions -- we can’t untangle the inner complex reasoning producing predictions.
 This has sparked an area of research striving for transparency called Explainable AI.

 While scientists have developed techniques to explain both single and multiple predictions relative to their inputs, these techniques only provide limited transparency.

 Local attributions explain a single prediction by assigning an importance score to each input.
 A model predicting whether a patient has the flu might have local attributions assigning high importance to symptoms such as fever and fatigue, but low importance to traits such as height and hair color.
 The key constraint of local attribution techniques is that they are limited to explaining a single prediction.

 When training neural network models, understanding many predictions is often very important, since models typically make predictions across a large population.
 Global explanations of predictions are important both for developers to understand overall model behavior, but also for assessing potential model bias.